 The activities are most suited to children who are above national average in reading, writing and mathematics.
 We would encourage you to select your most able pupils for the Summer School as the level set is very high.
 The children can, but do not need to be, eligible for the Pupil Premium.

-The timetable and description of activities from the 2019 Summer School is available for download below as well as a link to an article written by The Telegraph about our 2016 Summer School.
+An example timetable and description of activities from the 2019 Summer School is available for download below as well as a link to an article written by The Telegraph about our 2016 Summer School.

 ‘The summer school raising aspirations in disadvantaged children’, The Telegraph, 6 August 2016